Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 |---|---|---|---|---|

-| Postcard | Brand awareness and quick market updates for a defined farm. | Monthly to a tight farm or quarterly to a wider list. | Low to mid spend with larger print runs. | Send visitors to a lead page and follow with Retargeting & Contextual Ads. |
+| Postcard | Brand awareness, short market updates, farming, and fast scan value for a defined audience. | Monthly to a tight farm or quarterly to a wider list. | Low to mid spend with larger print runs. | Send visitors to a focused lead page and follow with Retargeting & Contextual Ads. |

-| Letter | Relationship depth and referral growth with past clients and sphere. | Quarterly or twice a year to your best relationships. | Mid spend focused on smaller, higher value lists. | Pair with Email Marketing for Real Estate Agents for follow up stories and reminders. |
+| Letter | Relationship depth, referral growth, and personal communication with past clients and sphere. | Quarterly or twice a year to your best relationships. | Mid spend focused on smaller, higher-value lists. | Pair with Email Marketing for Real Estate Agents for follow-up stories and reminders. |

-| Brochure | Authority and conversion for luxury listings and complex moves. | Once a year per key segment or targeted drops by campaign. | Mid to high spend that must be driven by tight targeting. | Feature on community pages powered by IDX Real Estate Websites. |
+| Brochure | Authority, proof, and conversion support for luxury listings, downsizing, and complex moves. | Once a year per key segment or targeted drops by campaign. | Mid to high spend that must be driven by tight targeting. | Feature the same offer on community or service pages powered by IDX Real Estate Websites. |

 - Draft one core letter template for past clients and sphere that thanks them, shares a short market story, and invites a reply or call.

-- Build basic tracking for each format such as a unique phone extension, a short vanity link, or a distinct QR code that routes into your Email Marketing for Real Estate Agents sequence.
+- Build basic tracking for each format, such as a unique phone extension, a short vanity link, or a distinct QR code that routes into your Email Marketing for Real Estate Agents sequence.

 - Mirror the core offers on your social channels through Social Media Management for Real Estate Agents so mail and feeds tell the same story.